galenseilis/rust-examples/README.md

 # rust-examples

-This repository is just my sandbox for learning the basics of the Rust programming language.
+This repository is my sandbox for learning the basics of the Rust programming language.